NCBG FL Native Demo

 Viva Florida Planting Grant - 2018 to 2021

-There are three specific planting sites with individual goals for planting as relates to this grant program.
+There were three specific planting sites with individual goals for planting as relates to this grant program.
 These include (1) enhancing the existing Sandhill demonstration planting, (2) introducing a variety of wildflowers to the Florida Native Plant Species demonstration area adjacent to the paved walkway, and (3) adding select species to a newly cleared, soon to be prepared area along the back loop trail adjoining the fenceline.
+Interpretative signs were installed in conjunction with the grant program.